 The very simplest definition of delayed grief is grief that has been postponed.

-A parent may put off grieving because they are so busy caring for their children.
+A parent may put off or set aside grieving because they are so busy caring for the needs of their children.
+They don’t take time to allow themselves to cry or sorrow.

-A person in an accident in which others were killed must usually work on healing their body before they can cope with the work of grieving.
+A person in an accident in which others were killed often must work on healing their body.
+They might miss the funeral, therefore it might not seem real to them.
+It might be a long while before they can cope with the work of grieving.

 Consider someone who experiences a violent death.
 The events surrounding such a death can be so horrible and their emotions so strong that they can’t face the level of pain they are experiencing, so they stuff it down.